STEllAR-GROUP/hpx/docs/sphinx/manual/writing_single_node_hpx_applications.rst

         done.get();             // wait for thread to be done }

-A channel component is created on one :term:`locality` and can be send to another :term:`locality` using an action.
+A channel component is created on one :term:`locality` and can be sent to another :term:`locality` using an action.
 This example also demonstrates how a channel can be used as a range of values::